Share this:

 Genuine relationships

 If someone only wants to be associated with someone else because of status, possessions, or influence, RUN!
-The types of people that do that are only trying to gain something.
+The types of people who do that are only trying to gain something.

 Unfortunately, this often shows up more in family relationships than friendships.
-Authentic relationships cannot be bought and are often formed through time and effort.
+Authentic relationships cannot be bought and frequently form through time and effort.
 Real friends and family usually act in a way that shows appreciation for quality time and selflessness.

 Money cannot buy everything, and it does not have the power to make someone happy and fulfilled.
 However, money is essential in other aspects.
 If someone had $100,000 more today than yesterday, the relationship with each topic mentioned above would not change much.